knowlesy/pipeline_docker_image/README.md

-# ADO Pipeline to Create a Container image
+# ADO Pipeline to create a container image and push to a Azure Container Repo
 Azure Devops Container Build Pipeline

 ADO = Azure Devops